Medium

 • Information to help parents and other guardians to support a child's transition from pediatric to adult health care system

-Questions to Ask Your Child's Health Care Provider about transitioning to adult health care services (GotTransition.org)
+Questions to Ask Your Child's Health Care Provider (link is external)about transitioning to adult health care services (GotTransition.org)

 Vocational Rehabilitation offers services and support to youth and adults with disabilities to help individuals reach their employment goals.